Dyoh0/chalkboard/README.md

 Creating an HTML complete design and layout of our website for D0 was definitely more straight forward and convenient for me to take reference and follow.
 Through this assignment, I have leanred the important of having a design structure to follow instead of just coding on top of my head.
 It feels like of like following a rough draft when writing an essay.
 I would say writing the HTML code was much easier than actually trying to design the website because all I had to really do is follow the layout.
 For this assignment, I created the pages for student roster, create course, edit course, selected course, admin view, and accept/reject page.

+### D2
+Created CSS for some of the pages and added feature lists for the each webpages in README.md